jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

    #.
 Decide how to organize the outputs (important if the experiment dictates multiple runs)

-      One folder for "control" one folder for each "treatment case"
+      One folder for "control" one folder for each "treatment case" (I think we said creating a separate input dataset for each treatment that is stored in the input datda folder, and then creating hte different experiments from the input data folders)

    #.
 Are the driving inputs and parameters for the specified run(s) available?

-      We should make sure they are :) I guess the specific warming experiment driver will be created as part of the example though.
+      The specific warming experiment driver will be created as part of the example, the field observation data should be available somewhere - it's the citation in the header.

    #.
 If the experiment is a multi-run experiment, can the different runs be scripted?